 - The slow ferry from Athens (Piraeus) to Chania or Heraklion takes approx. 13 hours to arrive (Minoan line Ferries) – check timetables here

 - The quick ferry from Athens (Piraeus to Crete) takes 8.5 hours to arrive (Seajets Ferries) – check timetables here

 - Slow Ferry ticket to Santorini costs ~45 euros (depending on the seat you chose)

-Before deciding which ferry to take (and also to check timetables and prices for all ferries) you should head over to Direct Ferries and simply put your desirable dates.
+Before deciding which ferry to take (and also to check timetables and prices for all ferries) you should head over to Ferryhopper and simply put your desirable dates.
 Ferries pricing and times change literally every year and every month!